nthe/ipdb/README.md

 ##### Use decorator inside view

 Decorator, when used in django project, requires setting of keyword argument `django` to `True`.
+If the `django` argument is omitted, the debugger will be __always initialized__!

 ```python
  from django.http import HttpResponse